• Skip to primary navigation

 ★ How to Make this Recipe ★

-Here's how to make this yummy ham and cheese slider recipe, step by step.
-It's simple!
+Here’s how to make these easy ham and cheese sliders—step by step!

 1. Cut the entire block of Hawaiian rolls in half.